sindresorhus/awesome-scifi/readme.md

 > Guy Montag is a fireman.
 His job is to burn books, which are forbidden, being the source of all discord and unhappiness.
 Even so, Montag is unhappy; there is discord in his marriage.
 Are books hidden in his house?
 The Mechanical Hound of the Fire Department, armed with a lethal hypodermic, escorted by helicopters, is ready to track down those dissidents who defy society to preserve and read books.

-> The classic dystopian novel of a post-literate future, Fahrenheit 451 stands alongside Orwell’s 1984 and Huxley’s Brave New World as a prophetic account of Western civilization’s enslavement by the media, drugs and conformity.
+> The classic dystopian novel of a post-literate future, _Fahrenheit 451_ stands alongside Orwell’s _1984_ and Huxley’s _Brave New World_ as a prophetic account of Western civilization’s enslavement by the media, drugs and conformity.

 > Bradbury’s powerful and poetic prose combines with uncanny insight into the potential of technology to create a novel which, decades on from first publication, still has the power to dazzle and shock.

 #### [Oryx and Crake](https://www.goodreads.com/series/55674-maddaddam) (2003, 2009, 2013) *by Margaret Atwood* [4.0] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

-> Oryx and Crake is at once an unforgettable love story and a compelling vision of the future.
+> _Oryx and Crake_ is at once an unforgettable love story and a compelling vision of the future.
 Snowman, known as Jimmy before mankind was overwhelmed by a plague, is struggling to survive in a world where he may be the last human, and mourning the loss of his best friend, Crake, and the beautiful and elusive Oryx whom they both loved.
 In search of answers, Snowman embarks on a journey–with the help of the green-eyed Children of Crake–through the lush wilderness that was so recently a great city, until powerful corporations took mankind on an uncontrolled genetic engineering ride.
 Margaret Atwood projects us into a near future that is both all too familiar and beyond our imagining.

 #### [Ready Player One](https://www.goodreads.com/book/show/9969571-ready-player-one) (2011) *by Ernest Cline* [4.3] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

-> It's the year 2044, and the real world is an ugly place.
+> It’s the year 2044, and the real world is an ugly place.

 > Like most of humanity, Wade Watts escapes his grim surroundings by spending his waking hours jacked into the OASIS, a sprawling virtual utopia that lets you be anything you want to be, a place where you can live and play and fall in love on any of ten thousand planets.

 > And like most of humanity, Wade dreams of being the one to discover the ultimate lottery ticket that lies concealed within this virtual world.
-For somewhere inside this giant networked playground, OASIS creator James Halliday has hidden a series of fiendish puzzles that will yield massive fortune -- and remarkable power -- to whoever can unlock them.
+For somewhere inside this giant networked playground, OASIS creator James Halliday has hidden a series of fiendish puzzles that will yield massive fortune—and remarkable power—to whoever can unlock them.

-> For years, millions have struggled fruitlessly to attain this prize, knowing only that Halliday's riddles are based in the pop culture he loved -- that of the late twentieth century.
-And for years, millions have found in this quest another means of escape, retreating into happy, obsessive study of Halliday's icons.
-Like many of his contemporaries, Wade is as comfortable debating the finer points of John Hughes's oeuvre, playing Pac-Man, or reciting Devo lyrics as he is scrounging power to run his OASIS rig.
+> For years, millions have struggled fruitlessly to attain this prize, knowing only that Halliday’s riddles are based in the pop culture he loved—that of the late twentieth century.
+And for years, millions have found in this quest another means of escape, retreating into happy, obsessive study of Halliday’s icons.
+Like many of his contemporaries, Wade is as comfortable debating the finer points of John Hughes’s oeuvre, playing Pac-Man, or reciting Devo lyrics as he is scrounging power to run his OASIS rig.

 > And then Wade stumbles upon the first puzzle.

-> Suddenly the whole world is watching, and thousands of competitors join the hunt -- among them certain powerful players who are willing to commit very real murder to beat Wade to this prize.
+> Suddenly the whole world is watching, and thousands of competitors join the hunt—among them certain powerful players who are willing to commit very real murder to beat Wade to this prize.
 Now the only way for Wade to survive and preserve everything he knows is to win.
-But to do so, he may have to leave behind his oh-so-perfect virtual existence and face up to life -- and love -- in the real world he's always been so desperate to escape.
+But to do so, he may have to leave behind his oh-so-perfect virtual existence and face up to life—and love—in the real world he’s always been so desperate to escape.

 > A world at stake.
 > A quest for the ultimate prize.